 Global LED Retrofit Market to rise at a CAGR of 9.25% by 2026

-The global LED retrofit market was valued at US$ 2,046.7 Mn in 2016 and is projected to register cumulative annual growth rate (CAGR) of over 9.25% from 2018 to 2026, according to a new report published by Transparency Market Research (TMR) titled “LED retrofit Market – Global Industry Analysis, Size, Share, Growth, Trends, and Forecast, 2018–2026.”
-The LED retrofit market is expected to grow significantly due to increased cost efficiency and long life duration.
-The report suggests that the prominent adoption of LED lighting is expected to boost the LED retrofit market at the global level for the forecast period of 2018-2026.
-Additionally, LED based solutions are gaining popularity in residential and commercial applications, which holds a significant share in the market.
-Furthermore, multiple states of the U.S. have adopted LEDs due to these large number of benefits.
-For instance, in April 2017, General Electric, a leading lighting solutions company, published a report stating that multiple states have adopted LEDs on a significant scale namely- Seattle, Washington- 35.5% and Minneapolis, Minnesota 32.9% leading the way.
-Such initiatives are expected to have a positive impact on the global LED retrofit market.
+The global LED retrofit market is expected to reach US$ 4,983.9 Mn by 2026.
+The market is projected to expand at a CAGR of 9.25% during the forecast period from 2018 to 2026.
+According to the report, the global LED retrofit market will continue to be influenced by a range of factors such as rising popularity and adoption of LED lighting worldwide.
+Additionally, multiple initiatives carried out by government bodies for adoption of LEDs in street light applications is projected to boost the global LED retrofit market during the forecast period of 2018-2026.
+Asia Pacific will be at the forefront of growth, with the market in the region growing at above 10% through 2026.

-Temperature issues with LED to hinder growth of the global LED retrofit market
+Industrial sector is expected to be more lucrative for the global LED retrofit market

-LED retrofit lights can suffer a significant drop in performance or even face mechanical failure, due to the temperature issues associated with LEDs, as growth of LED retrofit is directly dependent on the growth of LEDs.
-In 2016, the American Medical Association (AMA) in the U.S. adopted an official policy statement about street lighting: “Cool it and Dim it.”
-Within the statement, AMA discussed issues related to LEDs such as the high color temperature owing to the blue light content in LED.
-Alternatively, they suggested using LED’s with appropriate blue light content to boost the adoption of LED in the U.S.
+The global LED retrofit market is bifurcated by application into residential, industrial, commercial and others.
+Residential sector is expected to contribute significant revenues to the market by 2026 owing to the increased implementation of smart city projects and prominent urbanization worldwide.
+Furthermore, the increasing adoption of LED lighting (especially the increasing use of linear LED retrofit) due to increased awareness across the residential sector is expected to be one of the primary reasons for market growth over the forecast period.

 For More Details, Request A Sample Report @ https://www.transparencymarketresearch.com/sample/sample.php?flag=S&rep_id=43124

-Prominent adoption of linear LED retrofits in street lighting and residential sector

-On the basis of application, the LED retrofit market is segmented into residential, commercial, industrial, and others.
-Additionally, on the basis of type, the global LED retrofit market is divided into indoor and outdoor.
-The outdoor segment is predicted to expand at a significant CAGR over the forecast period.
-Increasing adoption of LED in street lighting applications across the globe is a primary factor for the growth of the outdoor LED retrofit market.
-For instance, Norway has adopted smart street lights that dim to 20%in the absence of cars nearby.
-The market in the industrial sector is expected to grow at the highest CAGR over the forecast period from 2018 to 2026.
-However, the residential sector holds a prominent share for the year 2026, as adoption of linear LED retrofit lights in households around the globe is continuously increasing.
+However, the industrial sector is anticipated to expand at a significant CAGR over the forecast period.
+Multiple initiatives taken by governments to spread awareness regarding LED lighting due to its energy effectiveness, and eliminating the use of traditional lamps is one of the primary reasons for the growth of the industrial sector over the forecast period from 2018 to 2026.
+Many automotive companies from Europe are significantly adopting LED lights, which is one of the primary reasons boosting the LED retrofit market in the region over the forecast period.

-Asia Pacific is the fastest growing region for the LED retrofit market
+Indoor segment is expected to dominate the LED retrofit market around the globe

-In terms of growth, Asia Pacific is expected to witness highest CAGR growth over the forecast period.
-The factors contributing to the growth in Asia Pacific is the rising adoption of LED across the region due to continuous increasing population.
-The rising adoption level of LED is expected to fuel the growth of the linear LED retrofit market in the region.
-Furthermore, multiple initiatives taken by government bodies in the region are anticipated to boost the LED retrofit market during the forecast period 2018-2026.
-For instance, in 2017, as per the “Street Light National Programme” of the Indian government, 2,100 thousand LED’s were installed across India.
-Furthermore, the growing adoption of smart cities in developed countries like Japan is having a prominent impact on the LED retrofit market.
+On the basis of type, the LED retrofit market is segmented into indoor and outdoor.
+With the significant use of indoorLED retrofits in residential, commercial,and industrial sectors, it is projected to hold a significant share over the forecast period 2018-2026.
+Additionally, the prominent use of linear and round LED retrofits in across residential, commercial and industrial sectors is anticipated to have a significant positive impact on the global LED retrofit market.
+Furthermore, the increasing use of indoorLED retrofits across thegrowing horticulture industry is positively affecting the indoor segment of the global LED retrofit market.

 Request For Custom Research Report @ https://www.transparencymarketresearch.com/sample/sample.php?flag=CR&rep_id=43124

-Key Players such as OSRAM Licht Group, Philips Lighting Holdings B.V., General Electric Company, Cree Inc., and Eaton are likely to lead the global LED retrofit market

-Philips Lighting Holdings B.V., OSRAM Licht Group, Fulham Co., Inc., Tridonic, General Electric Company, Eaton, and Cree Inc. among others are some of the major players operating within the LED retrofit market profiled in this study.
-Various market players are establishing partnerships, and entering into strategic M&A to enhance the LED retrofit offerings worldwide.
-For instance, in November 2017, Osram’s Digital Lumens formed a partnership with Industrial Lighting Products, a prominent manufacturer of energy-efficient luminaries and retrofit solutions, which can help the growth of retrofit solutions by OSRAM Licht Group.
+Philips Lighting Holdings B.V., OSRAM Licht Group, Fulham Co., Inc., Tridonic, General Electric Company, Eaton,and Cree Inc` among others are some of the major players operating inthe LED retrofit market profiled in this study.
+Details such as financials, SWOT analysis, business strategies, recent developments, and other such strategic information pertaining to these players have been duly provided as part of company profiling.
+Various market players are establishing partnerships, entering into strategic M&A, and expanding to enhance the LED retrofit offerings worldwide.